Minotauro49/VideoProduction/README.md

 • Enable any warnings that Excel alerts ("The file will not harm your computer").

-• You will see what you edited on the web app displayed on Sheet1
+• You will see what you edited on the web app displayed on the graph

-• You can navigate to other Sheets bellow to see the amount of equipment are in the inventory
+• You can navigate to other pages below, Example BorrowedEqp and DataBase